 Not at the moment, but we aim to "go global" in due time.

 What is your refund policy?

 We offer refunds on any products sold, so long as they are unopened and untampered with.
 That said, if you try, and find that you are displeased with, our products, please provide feedback.
 Thus far, we have found that our products are enjoyable to even the most discerning of palates, but everyone is different.

 Are your products available in retail stores?

 At present, our products are exclusively sold online.

 Do you offer wholesale?

-Not yet, but we plan to.
-If you would like to buy or products wholesale please e-mail us at email@example.com
+We have just begun to.
+If you would like to buy our products wholesale please e-mail us at email@example.com